 - The cost of your pet’s treatment will be exactly the same as the cost of an uninsured pet’s treatment.
 Castle Vets will not increase the fees charged just because your pet is insured.

-- Your vet may charge you an administration fee for processing a direct claim and your insurance company is unlikely to cover this cost.
+- Your vet may charge you an administration fee for processing a claim and your insurance company is unlikely to cover this cost.
+Usually veterinary practice only charge this for direct claims.

 - Some insurance companies allow the veterinary practice to send claim forms electronically for a faster service, so it is worth asking your practice if they can do this.